kailash-manasarovar/statement/docs/timeline/2022/september.md

 ### Choir

-- The teacher is Concha
+- The teacher is Concha Ballester.
 - I have known Concha for years, since 2014
 - I sold her a guitar and she used to come to the international choir from time to time
 - Elvira and her sister ... both Domingo's students are in the choir class